KostasValeckas/PyLongslit/_sources/identify.rst.txt

-When you have obtained a fit, and try to `Add Line` again, the program will now use the fit to extrapolate the wavelength of the line you are trying to add, and look for it in the linelist.
+When you have obtained a fit, and try to `Add Line` again, the program will now use the fit to extrapolate the wavelength of the line you are trying to add, and look for it in the line list.
 If it finds a match, it will automatically add it.
 If it does not find a match, it will show a message indicating so, but it will still add the line - you will then have to correct it manually.
 If your fit does not seem to be good, you can click on the `Clear fit` button